DARPA-ASKEM/terarium/.github/CONTRIBUTING.md

 - If adding a new feature:
   - Add accompanying test case.
   - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first, and have it approved before working on it.
-  - Reference the feautre ticket if applicable
+  - Reference the feature ticket if applicable

 - If fixing a bug:
   - Reference the issue being resolved by adding (resolves #123)